CivTopWolf/CME/Prospectus.rst

 One other diamond exchanges on the ground floor of the MTA mall, owned by Olivay.
 He makes no profit from it.
 This has the effect of reducing the total number of buyers and sellers we will connect.

-Rather than viewing this as a threat, I view this as an ally- it increase the total supply of iron and diamonds available for trading in MTA, which should make it more attractive for people to travel further distances to do large trades.
+However, it also increases the total supply of iron and diamonds available for trading in MTA, which should make it more attractive for people to travel further distances to do large trades.